 Putting people in a box labelled “unhelpful resistors” is easy, because then we can ignore them.
 But the question we really need to be asking ourselves is “Have I thought about and planned this change properly?”

 In many cases, the answer is “No”, because we’re more focused on the end result, than on bringing people along with us on the journey.

 Keep in mind that even a positive change can be met with resistance, when people don’t understand it properly, or if they haven’t been involved enough.

 To help with this, here are a few extra questions to ask yourself, to help you craft a better change:

 - Do people understand the change I’m proposing?
+Do people understand why it’s important?
 How could I make it clearer?

 - Have I given people adequate time to process the change?
 Or did I drop it on them at the last minute?

 - Have I consulted with people appropriately, to help them feel involved?